shikhar818/Stable-Diffusion-Prompts/README.md

 <h1>Stable-Diffusion-Prompts</h1>
-This example is all about giving prompts on stable diffusion in such way that it generates images, ideally according to the demand for the user
+This example is all about giving prompts on stable diffusion

 ![2](https://github.com/user-attachments/assets/db370fdd-3fe5-4d6c-855c-ed723a09f0b6)